Revolutionary Catalonia: Anarchists enter the government

-In spite of the fact that anarchist philosophy was against centralized government of any form and that the CNT-FAI had always shunned parliamentary politics while attacking the Socialists for collaborating with the state, by September 1936 they had decided to join the Generalitat of Catalonia.
+By September 1936 the CNT-FAI had decided to join the Generalitat of Catalonia, drawing condemnation from more militant anarchist sections of the organization.
 The CNT feared that arms would be withheld and that they would be isolated if the Generalitat under Lluís Companys formed a government with the Unified Socialist Party of Catalonia (PSUC).
 CNT members filled the Ministries of Health, Supplies and Economy and the Central Anti-Fascist Militia Committee was dissolved.

 Soon after, the CNT also joined the national government.
 On 18 October, a CNT plenary session of the regional federations granted the national committee secretary Horacio Martínez Prieto full powers to conduct negotiations with prime minister Francisco Largo Caballero.
 CNT representatives Juan García Oliver, Joan Peiró, Federica Montseny and Juan López filled seats in Caballero's cabinet.
 They took control of the national ministry of justice, industry, health and commerce, respectively.
 The CNT saw this "maximum concession compatible with its antiauthoritarian spirit" as crucial to winning the war.
 There was widespread friction and debate between the "collaborationist" and "abstentionist" anarchists in the CNT.
 Many anarchists outside of Spain (such as Alexander Schapiro) criticized CNT-FAI for entering into the government.
 There was also concern among anarchists with the growing power of Marxist communists within the government.
 Anarchist Minister of Health Federica Montseny later explained: "At that time we only saw the reality of the situation created for us: the communists in the government and ourselves outside, the manifold possibilities, and all our achievements endangered."

 Some anarchists outside of Spain viewed their concessions as necessary considering the possibility of the Nationalists winning the war.
 Emma Goldman said, "With Franco at the gate of Madrid, I could hardly blame the CNT-FAI for choosing a lesser evil: participation in government rather than dictatorship, the most deadly evil."